6RD not working in latest snapshots

 the kernel portion of this seems to be working fine in 2.2.
 There is an issue with the delegated prefix handling that I'm looking into.

-#49 Updated by Chris Buechler over 4 years ago
+#49 Updated by Chris Buechler almost 5 years ago

 That did mostly fix it, it's missing adding the default gateway though.
 I manually added it to Will's system and everything seems fine now, the problem it had before is definitely gone.
 Need to fix that default gateway issue.